McConnell vows quick vote on next justice; Biden says wait

 Trump had noted in his rally speech that the next presidential term could offer him as many as four appointments to the nine-member court, whose members are confirmed for life.
 “This is going to be the most important election in the history of our country and we have to get it right,” he added.

+Biden, returning to Delaware from his own campaign stop in Minnesota, praised Ginsburg upon his arrival.

+She was “not only a giant of the legal profession but a beloved figure,” he said.
+She “stood for all of us.”

-Biden said it must be up to the next president, whether himself or Trump, to choose a successor to be submitted for Senate confirmation.
+It must be up to the next president, whether himself or Trump, to choose a successor to be submitted for Senate confirmation, Biden said.

 “This was the position that the Republican Senate took in 2016, when there were nearly nine months before the election,” he said.
 “That is the position the United States Senate must take now, when the election is less than two months away.
 We are talking about the Constitution and the Supreme Court.
 That institution should not be subject to politics.